 The impacts of the eastward extension routes differ significantly by country and by the choice of the route.
-The overall impact is larger in the case of northern route (S2b), where the total GDP gain in India, Myanmar, and Thailand amounts to US\$677 million (Table 6.3), US\$168 million more than the comparable figure for the southern route (S3) (Table 6.4).
+The overall impact is larger in the case of the northern route (S2b), where the total gain in GDP in India, Myanmar, and Thailand amounts to US\$677 million (Table 3), which is significantly more than US\$509 million, the comparative figure for the southern route (S3) (Table 4).
 Myanmar will capture most of the gains in both cases.
-As expected, the southern route will benefit Cambodia and Viet Nam, while the expected benefit for Lao PDR is very small, even in the case of the northern route.
-The difference between the results of S1b and S1a shows that the impact of internationalisation of the Myanmar-Lao Friendship Bridge is marginal, implying that the potential demand for trade across Kyainglat = Xieng Kok border is limited.
-According to the World Bank, et al. (2019), the estimated cost for improving the Tarlay-Kyainglat section (56 km) is US\$71 million.
-It could cost more to pave the 69 km earthen section between Xieng Kok and Muang Sing in Lao PDR.
-Again, it is important for Myanmar and Lao PDR to examine deliberately the balance of costs and benefits to realise this scenario (S2b).
+As expected, the southern route will benefit Cambodia and Viet Nam, while the expected benefit for the Lao PDR is very small, even in the case of the northern route.
+The difference between the results of S1b and S1a shows that the impact of the internationalisation of the Myanmar-Lao PDR Friendship Bridge is marginal, implying that the potential demand for trade across the Kyainglat/Xieng Kok border is limited.
+According to the World Bank et al. (2019), the estimated cost for improving the Tarlay-Kyainglat section (56 km) is US\$71 million.
+It could cost more to pave the 69 km earthen section between Xieng Kok and Muang Sing in the Lao PDR.
+Again, it is important for Myanmar and the Lao PDR to examine deliberately the balance of the costs and benefits to realise this scenario (S2b).

-Tables 6.3 and 6.4 allow us to compare the expected benefits of the two potential routes for the eastward extension.
+Tables 3 and 4 allow us to compare the expected benefits of the two potential routes for the eastward extension.
 The total gains of the six countries (India, Myanmar, Thailand, Cambodia, Lao PDR, and Viet Nam) are slightly larger in the case of the northern route (S2b, US\$686 million) than the southern route (S3, US\$674 million).
 However, the distribution of the benefits is different.
-As mentioned above, the total expected gain for India, Myanmar, and Thailand in S2b is US\$677 million, which shares 98.7% of the total gain for the six countries.
-That is, the expected gains for Cambodia, Lao PDR, and Viet Nam amount only to US\$9 million (1.3%).
-In contrast, the southern extension route will benefit Cambodia and Viet Nam significantly, US\$97 million and US\$68 million respectively (Table 6.4).
-That is, the southern route is preferable for Cambodia and Viet Nam and, to a lesser extent, Lao PDR, than the northern route.
-In addition, expected impacts of the northern and southern routes need to be compared taking the necessary costs into account.
-The southern route does not require additional costs to improve road infrastructure on the extension parts, because the road sections are already in better condition than those on the northern extension route.
+As mentioned above, the total expected gains for India, Myanmar, and Thailand in S2b are US\$677 million, which comprises 98.7% of the total gains for the six countries.
+That is, the expected gains for Cambodia, the Lao PDR, and Viet Nam amount only to US\$9 million (1.3%).
+In contrast, the southern extension route will benefit Cambodia and Viet Nam significantly, at US\$97 million and US\$68 million respectively (Table 4).
+That is, the southern route is much more preferable for Cambodia and Viet Nam, and the same for Lao PDR to a lesser extent, than the northern route.
+In addition, the expected impacts of the northern and southern route does not require additional costs to improve the road infrastructure on the extension parts because the road sections are already in better condition than those on the northern extension route.
 Even though the total expected gains for the six countries are slightly larger in the northern route (S2b), it could cost significantly more than the southern route (S3).
-Another important point is the expected impacts on Myanmar, which is US\$562 million in S2b, in contrast to US\$358 million in S3.
-Indeed, if we compare the expected gains in GDP, the northern route is preferable only for Myanmar amongst the six countries.
+Another important point is the expected impacts on Myanmar, which is US\$562 million in S2b in contrast to US\$358 million in S3.
+Indeed, if we compare the expected gains in GDP, the northern route is preferable only for Myanmar among the six countries.